gainett/Notes_Stats_gainett/git_notes.md

 `kill -9 [#of the process]`

 ##26-Set
-When you create a new git repository in your computer, you need to link it to an origin repository in github
+When you create a new git repository in your computer, you need to link it to an origin repository in github.
+You then crate online a new repository in github.
-This will check the name of the central, if it exists `git remote -v `
+This will check the name of the central, if it exists.
+`git remote -v `

 This adds an origin repository
 `git remote add git@github.com:your_user_name/your_repo_name.git`

-This pushes your new repository to the origin you crested on github `git push origin master`
+This pushes your new repository to the origin you crested on github
+`git push origin master`

+If you are cloning, you don't need to git init a repository.
+Just make sure you are cloning into a folder that is not a git repository.
+The directory where you are cloning will not become a repository, but rather the cloned directory will become a git repository inside it.

+`git clone git@github.com:xxxxxxxxxxxx`

+When two people linked to the same repository edit the same part of a file, git creates a branch.
+If you are editing and commit your file, then pulls the different file from the origin, git will show the conflict.
+You then have to manually solve the conflit, merge, then comit and push the merged file.
+THis will resolve the branch.